DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 ## Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility and SEO of the website.
+This test was performed before the authentication profile was added.

 <details>
   <summary>Lighthouse Report</summary>